 - You have already applied for a Trisong grant in this round.

 Full funding of proposals is not always possible and partial funding may be offered to some applicants.
 KF can offer grants because of the generosity of our donors so please keep this in mind and request only what is needed for your project.
-Applicants will be notified of decisions approximately five months after the deadline.
+Applicants will be notified of decisions approximately four months after the deadline.